-Priyanka Chopra Chopped Her Hair into the Cutest Wavy Lob
+Priyanka Chopra Just Got the Cutest New Wavy Lob

-Though celebrities left and right—from Lady Gaga to Kourtney Kardashian—are switching up their hair for the winter months ahead, Priyanka Chopra‘s new hairdo is for a completely different season: season three of “Quantico.”
+Though celebrities left and right—from Lady Gaga to Kourtney Kardashian—are switching up their hair for the winter season, Priyanka Chopra‘s new hair is for a completely different season: season three of “Quantico.”

-In preparation for the hit ABC thriller-drama’s upcoming season, in which she plays Alex Parrish, a badass terrorist-fighting F.B.I. agent, the 35-year-old actress took several inches off her usual cinnamon-brown locks, and the result is a wavy lob so cute you’ll want to head to the salon immediately.
+In preparation for the hit ABC thriller-drama’s upcoming season, in which she plays Alex Parrish, a badass terrorist-fighting F.B.I. agent, the 35-year-old actress lopped several inches off her usual cinnamon-brown locks, and the result is a wavy lob so cute you’ll want to head to the salon immediately.

-The Bollywood star debuted her new haircut on Instagram on Monday where she shared four paparazzi shots of her on the set of “Quantico.”
+The Bollywood star debuted her new haircut on Instagram on Monday where she shared four paparazzi shots on the set of “Quantico.”
 In the pictures, Chopra, dressed in a mesh top and black coat, can be seen constantly touching her hair, which was styled in loose, just-out-of-bed curls and fell right below her shoulders.

 The actress even poked fun at herself in the caption, where she drew attention to how obsessed she was with touching her freshly cut hair.
 “When u have a new hair cut and can’t help but constantly touch it to make sure it’s all ok up there!!
 Lol” she wrote.

 Chopra’s adorable chop is the work of celebrity hairstylist, Christopher Fulton, who has also worked with stars like Dakota Johnson and Salma Hayek.
-In his own Instagram post flaunting his work, Fulton explained that Chopra’s easy waves were a result of OUIA, Oribe, and Harry Josh products.
+In his own Instagram post, Fulton explained that Chopra’s easy waves were a result of OUAI, Oribe, and Harry Josh products.

 MORE: Priyanka Chopra’s Makeup Artist’s Hack for Removing Waterproof Mascara